EtzionR/My-Convex-Hull/README.md

 - After the calculation of the top & bottom hulls, all we need is **merge** them to one final hull.

-444444

-It should be noted that the example is given from the calculation of the lower limit.
-The function also works in the upper limit calculation, where there is the fact that we are operating on the reverse list.
-The inversion of the coordinates ensures a negative denominator in the slope always, which makes the left slope negative and the right positive if there is a better trajectory.
+It should be noted that the given example describe calculation of the lower hull.
+The function also works in the upper case, because we using reverse points list.
+The order of the coordinates ensures a negative denominator in the slope equation.
+So the denominator makes the left slope negative and the right positive if there is a better path.

+You can also see a simple example of how the calculation is done:

+?

-Now, it is also possible to calculate the area of the generated polygon.
+Now, it is also possible to calculate the area of the results hull polygon.
 The calculation is performed using the following equations, which are used to calculate an irregular polygon area:

 Equations

-You can also see a simple example of how the calculation is done:

-?

-Also, the results of the algorithm can also be generated as an output in a simple way using a built-in function:
+Also, the results of the algorithm can also be generated as an output plot, in a simple using of built-in function:

 ``` sh